01 January, 2017

 23 April, 2016

 This system is used in a gradated scale in the course of the negotiation process, and as the other side denies larger requests, they will increasingly agree to lesser ones, and will eventually offer their own concessions.
-This way, both parties leave the negotiating table believing they have achieved something, while at the same time, ensuring that you got what you really wanted.
+This way, both parties leave the negotiating table believing they have achieved something, while at the same time, ensuring that they got what they really wanted.